lindluni/gh-repo-admins/README.md

 `gh-repo-admins` is a GitHub CLI extension used to retrieve a list of repository admins.
 This is useful when attempting to respond to security incidents or to determine who to make administrative requests to.

+**Note:** The extension will retrieve the username, public full name, and public email address of all repository admins.
+If a users name or email are not public, only the username will be returned.

 **Note:** You must have at least `read` access to the repository in order to use this extension.

 ## Pre-requisites